nushell/nushell.github.io/lang-guide/chapters/types/type_signatures.md

 There are several syntactic forms that can have type signatures:

 - Variable declarations
-- Parameter declarations in custom commands
+- Parameter declarations in custom commands and closures
 - Input type declarations to custom commands
 - Return type declarations from custom commands